Responding to the Climate Emergency

 Groups in Weymouth can now apply for funding for projects which specifically tackle the climate and ecological emergency.
 The Environment and Services Committee agreed the new grants scheme on Wednesday 6th March.
 In total, £10,000 is up for grabs, and groups can apply for funding of between £500 and £2,500 to support their initiatives.

-To find out more information on how to apply click here.
+To find out more information on how to apply visit our grants web page.

 Emergency Planning can be found here.